opencontrol/Drupal-Projects-Compliance-Controls/examples/opencontrol/test-system/README.md

-# Drupal Plugins Compliance Controls Documentation Sample
+# Drupal Projects Compliance Controls Documentation Sample

-Included is a sample `opencontrol.yaml` file that imports the Drupal Plugins Compliance components and generates compliance documentation for a demonstration ATO.
+Included is a sample `opencontrol.yaml` file that imports The Drupal projects Compliance components and generates compliance documentation for a demonstration ATO.

 The steps below can be used to import the OpenControl dependencies and serve a GitBook.
 Ensure that Compliance-Masonry is installed on your local workstation.